 There was an additional saving to the longline fleet with the implementation of the IFQ program.
 Prior to 1995, the longline sablefish fishery operated in the Gulf of Alaska with a halibut cap of 700 metric tons.
 Once this bycatch mortality cap had been accounted for, with the help of the observer program, the directed sablefish fishery was closed.
-This was having the result in the western Gulf of Alaska, and at times the central Gulf, of stopping the harvest of sablefish in order to protect halibut.
-The ability under the IFQ program to keep the sablefish fishery open in the Gulf of Alaska in 1995, 1996, and 1997, has allowed for the western Gulf of Alaska harvest level to be fully achieved, and the central Gulf quota to also be harvested.
+This was having the result in the western Gulf of Alaska, and at times the central Gulf, of stopping the harvest of sablefish, in order to protect halibut.
+The ability under the IFQ program to keep the sablefish fishery open in the Gulf of Alaska in 1995, 1996, 1997, 1998, and 1999 has allowed for the western Gulf of Alaska harvest level to be fully achieved, and the central Gulf quota to also be harvested.
 For 1997, in the western Gulf of Alaska, the harvestable amount of sablefish quota shares amounted to 1,690,222 round pounds, representing an additional \$3.93 million to the fleet.
 (Price \$3.70/dressed, 63% recovery.)

 In summary, the IFQ program has allowed the fleet to recapture the lost harvest of halibut that was occurring due to sablefish operations.
-This gain amounts to \$3.2 million annually.
-The program additionally allows for the full harvest of sablefish in the western and central Gulf of Alaska, providing an annual gain of \$3.93 million.
+This gain amounts to an average of \$3.2 million annually since the inception of the IFQs.
+The program additionally allows for the full harvest of sablefish in the western and central Gulf of Alaska, providing an average annual gain of \$3.93 million.
 The program has resulted in an 84% reduction in lost halibut income opportunities that was occurring in the longline sablefish fishery.